fedspendingtransparency/data-act-broker-web-app/src/help/technical.md

-#### March 4, 2025{section=technical}
+#### March 25, 2025{section=technical}

 In this release, here is a list of technical changes that may require infrastructure or database updates, or represents additional functionality.

-* Fixed FABS for SAM bulk script after reworking credentials architecture.
-* Resolved minor typo in documentation.
+* Wrote and executed a script to import the bulk of SAM subaward data into the Data Broker.
+* Reworked subaward loaders to use the SAM Subaward APIs.
+* Reworked populate scripts to use the raw SAM subaward tables.